 The supply authority is the A.C.T.
-Electricity Authority, which took over the functions of the Canberra Electric Supply Branch, Department of the Interior, on 1 July 1963.
+Electricity Authority which took over the functions of the Canberra Electric Supply Branch, Department of the Interior, on 1 July 1963.
 Supply was first made available in Canberra during 1915 and was met from local steam plant.
 Connection to the New South Wales interconnected system was effected in 1929, and all requirements are now taken from this system.
-Locally owned plant consists of 4 MW of diesel alternators which are retained as a standby for essential supplies.
-The total number of ultimate consumers at 30 June 1975 was 62,632.
-During the year 1974-75 the bulk electricity purchased was 924,077,000 kWh and the system maximum demand was 235.3 MW.
+Locally-owned plant consists of 4 MW diesel alternators which are retained as a standby for essential supplies.
+The total number of ultimate consumers at 30 June 1977 was 71,737.
+During the year 1976-77 the bulk electricity purchased was 1,143 GWh and the system maximum demand was 316 MW.